mendix/docs/content/refguide/collaborative-development.md

 {{% alert type="info" %}}

-When the Studio Pro user wants to deploy the app to the cloud, they click the **Run** button.
+When the Studio Pro user wants to deploy the app to the cloud, they click the **Publish** button.
 The commit is done automatically during this process and step five is executed.

 {{% /alert %}}